Cunliffe Review

 The Cunliffe review was published earlier this summer and included 88 recommendations on how to “reset the water sector and restore the trust that has been lost”.

-The review covers proposed changes to: planning systems; legislation; and regulation.
-This represents an exciting time for the industry, and a real opportunity for the sector to change the way that it is perceived.
+In the review, Sir Jon Cunliffe covers proposed changes to: planning systems; legislation; and regulation.
+This represents an exciting time for the water industry, and a real opportunity for the UK water sector to change the way that it is perceived.

 The challenge however will be with how a lot of these recommendations are implemented.

-In this new series of papers, we share our initial thoughts on how we think the future economic regulation can evolve, and how changes could be implemented.
+In this new series of papers, we dive in to the economics behind the review and share our initial thoughts on how we think the future economic regulation can evolve, and how changes could be implemented.
 We pose questions for the industry to debate and identify next steps for implementing changes.

 If you would like to have a chat, please do reach out to us at hello@frontier-economics.com